 11.8 Miles total round trip.
 Elevation gain 2,700 feet and no loss.
 Total gain and loss is 5,400 feet.
 The road segment (including washed out portions) is 3.5 miles each way and 1,170 feet gain from the gate on Westside Road to the Gobbler’s Knob trailhead at Round Pass.
 The foot trail is 2.4 miles each way and 1,570 feet gain from the trailhead to Gobbler’s Knob fire lookout.

 Gobbler’s Knob Trail.
 Connections to Goat Lake Trail #248.

 Review: October 13, 2007

 From the parking lot on Westside road, continue past the gate on the closed road and cross Tahoma Creek on a footlog.
 From there, follow the flagging through the road washout.
 Short sections of the road in the valley are intact.

-On the Topo map, the road is washed out between W1 and W2, and again between W3 and W4.
+On the Topo map, the road is washed out in at least two places.
 Note how the forest trees have by the flood that pounded rocks against the trees.
 Once the flood girdled the trees they soon died.
 Farther up the road are dozens of deadfalls that have been chainsawed through to clear the trail.